jgamper/compay-syntax/README.md

 Used to sample patches from a WSI.
 We can generate a background mask or add a binary multi-resolution annotation mask:

-*left: WSI, middle: generated background mask, right: added annotation mask*
+*left: WSI, middle: generated background mask, right: added annotation mask.*

+*To do: CHECK annotation as xml files seems to have multiple regions!?*

 <img src='demo/Tumor_004_thumb.png' width='20%'/><img src='demo/Tumor_004_background.png' width='20%'/><img src='demo/Tumor_004_annotation.png' width='20%'/>

 We can sample patches from the different classes:

 *class 0.
-256x256 patches at 10X (downsampling of 4.0).* *To do: CHECK annotation as xml files seems to have multiple regions!?*
+256x256 patches at 10X (downsampling of 4.0).*

 <img src='demo/class0_1.png' width='30%'/><img src='demo/class0_2.png' width='30%'/><img src='demo/class0_3.png' width='30%'/>

 *class 1.
-256x256 patches at 10X (downsampling of 4.0).* *To do: CHECK are these really cancer?!*
+256x256 patches at 10X (downsampling of 4.0).*

+*To do: CHECK are these really cancer?!*

 <img src='demo/class1_1.png' width='30%'/><img src='demo/class1_2.png' width='30%'/><img src='demo/class1_3.png' width='30%'/>